Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Theoretical framework

-In this work, we only consider vanishing conformal coupling $\xi = 0$.
-In the case where $\omega^2_k$ varies rapidly, the field $\chi$ can get excited and particles are produced.
+where $k = |\vec{k}|$ and spatial isotropy is assumed.
+In this work, we only consider vanishing coupling (to gravity) $\xi = 0$.
+When $\omega^2_k$ varies non-adiabatically with time, the field $\chi$ can get excited and corresponding particles are produced.

 The same phenomenon can also be understood in terms of the Bogoliubov coefficients.
-Assume that the spacetime are asymptotically flat at early and late times.
-The Bogoliubov coefficients describes how the orthonormal basis functions at these times relate to each other.
-The equation \eqref{eq:mode-eq} can be formulated in terms of the Bogoliubov coefficients
+Assume that the spacetime is asymptotically flat at early and late times.
+The Bogoliubov coefficients describes how the orthonormal basis functions at early and late times relate to each other.
+The equation \eqref{eq:mode-eq} can be formulated in terms of the Bogoliubov coefficients $\alpha_k$ and $\beta_k$

 with